When it comes to Canadian immigration, one of the most common questions that our clients ask is, “How much does it cost to immigrate to Canada?”.

 Family Sponsorship

 The next most affordable way to move to Canada is through Family Sponsorship.
 You can apply for family sponsorship if you have a family member living in Canada who is either a Canadian Citizen or a Canadian permanent resident.
 The person sponsoring you must be 18 years or older and have enough funds to support you without social assistance from the government.
-It will cost between $150 (sponsor a child) and $1,050 (spouse or partner, parent or grandparent) to process your application.
-You may also sponsor an orphaned brother, sister, nephew, niece or grandchild.
+Processing your application will cost between 155 CAD (sponsor a child) and 1,080 CAD (spouse or partner, parent or grandparent).
+You may also sponsor an orphaned brother, sister, nephew, niece, or grandchild.

 Caregiver Programs

-Canada has two new Caregiver programs aimed at helping skilled and experienced home child care providers and home support workers immigrate to Canada.
-Application processing fees are $1,050 plus $155 for a work permit.
+Canada has two Caregiver programs - the Home Child Care Provider Pilot and Home Support Worker Pilot - aimed at helping skilled and experienced home child care providers and home support workers immigrate to Canada.
+Application processing fees are 1,085 CAD plus 155 CAD for a work permit.
 All candidates must:

-- Have a Canadian post-secondary diploma or certificate of at least one year oran ECA showing that their qualification meets Canadian standards; and
+- Have a Canadian post-secondary diploma or certificate of at least one year or an ECA showing that their qualification meets Canadian standards

 Federal Economic Immigration Programs

-Most federal immigration program processing fees cost $1,325.
+Most federal immigration program processing fees cost CAD1,365.
 These programs include:

 - Rural & Northern Immigration Pilot

-The requirements that need to be met before you can move to Canada depend on the program or visa you choose to apply for.
+The requirements to be met before moving to Canada depend on the program or visa you apply for.
 All applicants, however, are required to meet the general admissibility criteria.